Phone Number:

 BP 3115 Elections

-• Members of the board of directors shall be elected at the annual meeting of the Board per the election schedule outlined in the Procedures manual.
+Members of the board of directors shall be elected annually as determined by the election schedule outlined in the Procedures manual.

 Adopted: January 29, 2022